 The four ruling center-right parties lost their majority in the Senate in May, going down from 38 to 32 out of 75 seats.
-It looked like they would need the opposition Labor Party and Greens for a majority, who were happy to exchange their support for more left-wing policies.
+It looked like they would need the opposition Labor Party or Greens for a majority, who were looking forward to exchanging their support for more left-wing policies.

 But this week, the government was able to pass environmental legislation with eight votes from the right, including three defectors from the far-right Forum for Democracy.